and-digital/hop-restoration-and-renewal/.github/pull_request_template.md

 ## Description

 A few sentences describing the overall goals of the pull request's commits.

-## Changelog
-Description about the modification

 ## Checks

-- [ ] Responsive on mobile

-- [ ] Implementation documented

-- [ ] 80% test coverage

 - [ ] Ticket meets all Acceptance Criteria

-- [ ] Matches/ aligns to content model

-- [ ] Content model diagram updated
+- [ ] Responsive on Desktop, Mobile and Tablet

-## Tested in
-- [ ] Chrome
+- [ ] 90% test coverage

-- [ ] Safari
+- [ ] Documentation updated

 ## Screenshots

+If applicable...